 Read more about my Guardians of the Galaxy Vol. 2 Set Visit:

-- Interview with Zoe Saldana, Gamora
+- Zoe Saldana, Gamora Interview

-- Interview with Karen Gillan, Nebula
+- Karen Gillan, Nebula Interview

-- Interview with Dave Bautista, Drax
+- Dave Bautista, Drax Interview

-- Interview with Michael Rooker, Yondu
+- Michael Rooker, Yondu Interview

-- Interview with James Gunn, Director
+- James Gunn, Director Interview

 - Set Visit Experience

 GUARDIANS OF THE GALAXY VOL. 2 is in theaters May 5th!